 Note: On Unix, change the values in the /etc/ttpro.conf or /etc/ttstudio.conf files.

 Provide the updated CGI name, with the correct extension, in the configuration file used to load and log in to Helix ALM web clients.

 Note: The following information also applies to TestTrack 2013.1 - 2016.1.

 During installation, Helix ALM writes out hard values for your CGI in the Helix ALM configuration file to load the login page.
 This function needs to be edited to load correctly after the CGI is renamed.

 Editing the login.htm page (TestTrack 2013.0.2 and earlier only)

 During installation, TestTrack writes out hard values for the CGI in the login.htm page to execute a function that opens the login page.
 This function needs to be edited for the login.htm page to work correctly after the TestTrack CGI is renamed.

 Editing the solosubmitlogin.htm file

 If you use SoloSubmit, you also need to make the following changes in the login page file.

-If you make all the changes above and are still prompted to download the CGI file when you run TestTrack web clients, you specified a file type not recognized by your web server.
+If you make all changes above and are still prompted to download the CGI file when using web clients, you specified a file type not recognized by your web server.
 We recommend using the .cgi extension when renaming the ttcgi.exe.
 If you do not use the .cgi extension, you need to modify your web server so it recognizes the extension as a CGI program and runs it.
-Refer to the web server documentation for help.
+See the web server documentation for help.